-It’s difficult to know exactly when you should consider hiring staff to help you with your handmade business - engaging employees too early can lead to cash flow issues; whereas leaving it too late can result in major burnout.
+It’s difficult to know exactly when you should consider hiring staff to help you with your small business - engaging employees too early can lead to cash flow issues; whereas leaving it too late can result in major burnout.
 Wherever you are in your business journey, it’s important to take some time to understand your options so that you can have the right people in place at the right time when you are ready.

 Types of Employment

 It’s firstly a good idea to familiarise yourself with the types of employment options you have.
 Help can come in multiple forms, including full-time, part-time, freelance/contract based, and interns.
 You can mix and match these employment structures for each of your hires depending on the tasks you need them to do.

 This type of employment is great for situations where you don’t know how much help you need and when.
 It provides you with flexibility around the hours you need them to work, and you’ll be able to terminate employment arrangements reasonably quickly if you no longer require their services.

 You will however, tend to pay more for a casual team member compared to a permanent one.
 Although casual staff do not receive paid leave entitlements, they need to be provided with casual loading, usually around 25%.
 You’ll also need to provide your casual workforce with a casual employment contract: this is a document that sets out the rights and expectations of both parties.

 If you provide your casual with regular, ongoing work, you’ll want to keep in mind that your staff member may be entitled at some point to request that their employment is converted to permanent.
 It’s wise to thus regularly review the hours each of your employees are working so you are ready for this situation if it occurs - there have been many court cases in recent history where employers were directed to back pay permanent entitlements to staff they previously considered as casual.